-- 33. During the interactive dialogue, 72 delegations made statements.
-Recommendations made during the dialogue are to be found in section II of the present report. - 34.
-A number of delegations commended Mauritius for holding a wide consultation with civil society during the preparation of the national report as well as for the submission of the mid-term follow up report for the 1st cycle UPR recommendations. - 35.
-India noted that Mauritius had launched the National Human Rights Action Plan, the Human Rights Portal and the Equal Opportunities Commission.
-It appreciated its commitment to ensuring the rights of women and children and combating violence against women.
-It commended Mauritius for ratifying the OP-CRC-SC. - 36.
-Indonesia welcomed the adoption of the National Action Plan on Human Rights and legal measures to ensure children's rights.
-It applauded Mauritius on its chairmanship of the Global Forum on Migration and Development Summit in 2012, which demonstrated high commitment of Mauritius to the protection of the migrants' rights.
-It made recommendations. - 37.
-Tunisia welcomed the sustained economic, social and human development.
-It noted the new Ministry of Social Integration and Economic Empowerment, the National Action Plan on Human Rights, the torture prevention mechanism and the incorporation of the provisions of the Rome Statute into national law.
-It made recommendations. - 38.
-Kenya commended Mauritius for adopting and implementing long-term policies and actions.
+33. During the interactive dialogue, 72 delegations made statements.
+Recommendations made during the dialogue can be found in section II of the present report.

+34. A number of delegations commended Mauritius for holding wide consultation with civil society during the preparation of its national report, as well as for the submission of the mid-term follow-up report on the recommendations of the first UPR cycle.

+35. India noted that Mauritius has launched the National Human Rights Action Plan, the Human Rights Portal and the Equal Opportunities Commission.
+It appreciated its commitment to ensuring the rights of women and children and combating violence against women and commended Mauritius for ratifying the OP-CRC-SC.

+36. Indonesia welcomed the adoption of the National Human Rights Action Plan and the legal measures to ensure children's rights.
+It applauded Mauritius on its chairmanship of the Global Forum on Migration and Development in 2012, which demonstrated Mauritius' high commitment to protecting migrants' rights.
+It made recommendations.

+37. Tunisia welcomed the sustained economic, social and human development in Mauritius.
+It noted the new Ministry of Social Integration and Economic Empowerment, the National Human Rights Action Plan, the national torture prevention mechanism and the incorporation of the provisions of the Rome Statute into national law.
+It made recommendations.

+38. Kenya commended Mauritius for adopting and implementing long-term policies and actions.
 It noted that economic, social and political indicators pointed to a healthy environment conducive to an enhanced socioeconomic life.
-It welcomed recent efforts to strengthen its national human rights institution.
-Kenya made a recommendation. - 39.
-Kuwait noted that Mauritius had implemented strategies for combating poverty, including the establishment of the Ministry of Social Integration and Economic
+It welcomed recent efforts to strengthen the national human rights institution.
+Kenya made a recommendation.

+39. Kuwait noted that Mauritius had implemented strategies for combating poverty, including the establishment of the Ministry of Social Integration and Economic

 Empowerment.
-It observed the adoption of strategies on social housing, child development and training and employment.
-It made recommendations.
+It observed the adoption of strategies on social housing, child development and training and employment and made recommendations.